Snow0611/CarDealershipCS440/README.md

 # CarDealershipCS440
-Car Dealership program for CS 440 Project 1
+Microservices Architecture Car Dealership program for CS 440 Project 3

-This is an Web System for Car Dealerships to keep track of and manage car inventory.
+This is a Microservices Web System for Car Dealerships to keep track of and manage car inventory.